Which System Of Equations Is Graphed Below

 Understanding Systems of Equations

 A system of equations involves two or more equations with the same variables.
 The solution to the system is the set of values that satisfy all the equations simultaneously.
 Graphically, this solution is represented by the point(s) where the graphs of the equations intersect.
-If the lines are parallel, there is no solution (an inconsistent system).
+Which means if the lines are parallel, there is no solution (an inconsistent system).
 If the lines are coincident (overlap completely), there are infinitely many solutions (a dependent system).

 Analyzing the Graph: A Step-by-Step Approach